-What are the uses for slippery elm (also known as red elm)?
+What are the uses for slippery elm?
 It contains mucilage, a substance that becomes a slick gel when mixed with water.

 This mucilage coats and soothes the mouth, throat, stomach and intestines, making it ideal for sore throats, coughs, gastroesophageal reflux diseases, irritable bowel syndrome (IBS), diverticulitis and diarrhea.

 What Is Slippery Elm?

 The slippery elm tree, medically known as Ulmus fulva, is native Eastern North America, including parts of the U.S. and Canada.
 It’s long been used by Native Americans to make healing salves and tinctures that can help treat various types of wounds, as well as taken orally for the relief of flu and cold-like symptoms and sore throats.
 They have been used mostly for medicinal purposes throughout history.

 The slippery elm tree is medium-sized tree that can reach well over 50 feet in height and is topped by spreading branches that form an open crown.
 Slippery elm trees, identified by their “slippery” inner bark, may live to be 200 years old.
 Sometimes called red elm, gray elm or soft elm, this tree grows best on moist, rich soils of lower slopes and flood plains, although it may also grow on dry hillsides with limestone soils.

 The tree’s bark has deep fissures, a gummy texture, and a slight but distinct odor.
 It’s the inner bark that’s most often dried and powdered to be used for medicinal purposes, since it creates a lubricating substance when mixed with water.